 When a helmet passes the tests, the manufacturer can then display the Snell logo on the helmet – as a sewn-in label an on the back of the helmet.
 However, that’s not the end of the process.
 Snell conducts random sample testing on the retail versions of each certified helmet by purchasing helmets throughout the manufacturing run of the helmet to ensure it continues to pass the tests.
 If samples fail, there are a number of steps Snell will take – from demanding the manufacturer remedies the product to full decertification of the helmet.

 Snell tests the chin bars on modular/flip-up helmets the same way as it does full face helmets and a helmet will fail the test if it ‘flips-up’ twice in the first impact test or once in the second test.

 It’s unclear from their docs whether by ‘flips-up’ they really mean ‘unlocks’ like the SHARP test does or actually unlocking and opening the helmet.
 And unlike SHARP, their findings showing percentage of impacts the chin guard actually unlocks aren’t made public, which is a shame.
-But then again, they are a private organisation and helmet makers do pay to put their helmets through Snell certification, so it’s entirely understandable.
+But then again, they are a private organization and helmet makers do pay to put their helmets through Snell certification, so it’s entirely understandable.

 Potential issues with Snell helmet testing?